okTurtles/sbp/docs/libraries.md

 - [`okTurtles.eventQueue`](https://github.com/okTurtles/okTurtles.eventQueue) - A serial event queue for SBP invocations

 For JavaScript libraries published to NPM, please use the `@sbp/` prefix in the package name.

+_Feel free to add yours here via a PR!_